When Pierre Trudeau heckled the hecklers

 Later that day, Trudeau said his remarks were aimed squarely at the individuals carrying the signs and not at unemployed people in general.

-"I'm telling people who are obviously credit-card revolutionaries and paid hecklers to get off their ass and look for some work," Trudeau told reporters later that day.
+"I'm telling people who are obviously credit-card revolutionaries and paid hecklers to get off their ass and look for some work," Trudeau told reporters.

 'A strong man' image?